DeepchandKelika/langgraph-animequiz-aiagent/readme.md

 ## Features

 * Interactive quiz session in the terminal.
 * Presents anime quotes one by one.
 * Collects user guesses.
-*   Grades answers (potentially using LLM for fuzzy matching, depending on implementation in `handlers.py`).
+* Grades answers using Gemini (LLM-based fuzzy matching).
-*   Offers hints upon request.
+* Offers AI-generated hints using RAG (Retrieval-Augmented Generation).
-*   Provides a final summary of correct/incorrect answers.
+* Character bios are stored in a vector DB using ChromaDB.
+* Gemini uses quote + character context to generate personalized hints.
+* Summarizes score at the end of the quiz.
-*   Uses LangGraph to manage the conversation flow and state.
+* Uses LangGraph to manage conversation flow and state like a state machine.
-*   Integrates with Google Gemini API (likely for grading or hint generation).

 ## Project Structure